 What Can You Do With a Master's Degree in Health Informatics?

-To enter the field, people typically earn a master’s degree in health informatics.
 According to Behjet, two types of people usually enter health care informatics:

 - Experienced health care professionals who are looking to advance their careers, or